Contagious Joy Now

 We have found that local florists or grocery stores will happily donate flowers for your performance.

-“For God says, ‘At just the right time, I heard you.
-On the day of salvation, I helped you.’
-Indeed, the ‘right time’ is now.
-Today is the day of salvation.”
-2 Corinthians 6:2
+2. Scripture Introduction“For God says, ‘At just the right time, I heard you.
+On the day of salvation.
+I helped you.”
+Indeed, the “right time” is now.
+Today is vs day of salvation.” -2 Corinthians 6 2

 Mingle and Dance

 Having detailed conversations can be difficult, especially with limited time and depending on the residents’ abilities.
 Music is a great way to connect.
-Play music and let the kids mingle and dance with the residents.
-While the residents are sitting, put your hands out to dance, allowing the resident to see your eyes and bright smile.
+Kids can mingle and dance with the residents while the residents are sitting.
+They will simply put their hands out to dance, allowing the residents to see your eyes and bright smile (Realizing some may not desire to participate).

 Benefits of mingle/dance connecting:

-• Connects the residents with God’s Joy as you sing over
+• Connects the residents with God’s Joy as we sing over them.

 unnamed (3)